AdeyAmare/solar-challenge-week0/scripts/README.md

 # Scripts Overview

-The scripts folder contains reusable Python functions for data preparation and analysis.
+The scripts folder contains reusable Python functions for data preparation/cleaning and analysis.
 These scripts are designed to be modular and flexible, enabling users to:

 1. Load raw and cleaned datasets.
 2. Generate summary statistics and missing value reports.